 If we want to restore our once-great public schools to their former reputation we need to take bold, immediate action.
 Every day I see us losing ground in the classroom.
 Every day another child in North Carolina is missing out on a 21st Century education.

-Since the Republicans began their de-funding campaign in 2011, we have gone from 19th in the nation for school quality and safety to 42nd-- and they are proud of their work on education.
+Since politicians defunded our schools in 2011, we have gone from 19th in the nation for school quality and safety to 42nd-- and they are proud of their work on education.

 That is not what I want for my children, or yours.
 As a public school teacher I live with the consequences of their choices every day, and so do my students.